Jeff Sessions gets pushed out as attorney general less than 24 hours after the election

 “We thank Attorney General Jeff Sessions for his service, and wish him well!” the president continued.
 “A permanent replacement will be nominated at a later date.”

 Sessions, who endorsed Trump early on in the 2016 presidential campaign, recused himself from the Russia investigation, leaving the matter in the hands of Rod Rosenstein, the deputy attorney general.
-Trump periodically lambasted Sessions in speeches and on Twitter over the recusal and his perceived disloyalty, at one time telling a reporter from the Hill, “I don’t have an attorney general.
+Trump periodically lambasted Sessions in speeches and on Twitter over the recusal and his perceived disloyalty, at one time telling a reporter from The Hill, “I don’t have an attorney general.
 It’s very sad.”

 It’s unclear what Sessions’s departure will mean for the ongoing election interference probe, led by special counsel Robert Mueller.